abrignoni/Torrent-Infohash-Calculate-Compare-Dedup/README.md

 - If doing comparisons have a file named list.txt with one infohash per line in the same directory as the script.
 - Enclose paths in quotations if any blank spaces in it.
 Ex: "C:\Program Files\"

+Update:
+Deduplication option.
+Extracts unique infohash torrents from the source directory using the torrent infohash as the name of the file.
+The target directory is automaticaly created in the same folder as the script.

 Usage
 ![alt text](/images/Usage.PNG "Usage example")